rbisdorff/Digraph3/docSphinx/tutorial.rst

 Iterated line graph constructions are usually expanding, except for *chordless cycles*, where the same cycle is repeated, and for *non-closed paths*, where iterated line graphs progressively reduce one by one the number of vertices and edges and become eventually an empty graph.

-Notice that the MISs in line graphs provide **maximal matchings** - *maximal sets of independent edges* - of the original graph.
+Notice that the MISs in the line graph provide **maximal matchings** - *maximal sets of independent edges* - of the original graph.

 >>> c8 = CycleGraph(order=8)
 >>> lc8 = LineGraph(c8)